dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 wrapping.
 Take this example where I've got two red boxes with an `&nbsp;` in the middle (colored blue) to space them out.
 The `&nbsp;` itself needs to exist on one line or another, so as the viewport narrows it needs to pick a line.
-If it doesn't fix on the first line, it will become the first character on the second line and shift the second box.
+If it doesn't fit on the first line, it will become the first character on the second line and shift the second box.
 If it doesn't fit on either line, it will create its own empty line between the two boxes and introduce undesirable vertical space.